 All Company Personnel are expected to protect the Company's assets and ensure their efficient use.
 Theft, carelessness, and waste have a direct impact on the Company's profitability.
 The Company's property, such as office supplies, computer equipment, and offices, are expected to be used only for legitimate business purposes, although incidental personal use may be permitted.
-You may not, however, use the Company's corporate name, any brand name or trademark owned or associated with the Company or any letterhead stationery for any personal purpose.
+Company Personnel may not, however, use the Company's corporate name, any brand name or trademark owned or associated with the Company or any letterhead stationery for any personal purpose.

-You may not, while acting on behalf of the Company or while using the Company's computing or communications equipment or facilities, either:
+Company Personnel may not, while acting on behalf of the Company or while using the Company's computing or communications equipment or facilities, either:

-- access the internal computer system (also known as "hacking") or other resource of another entity without express written authorization from the entity responsible for operating that resource; - commit any unlawful or illegal act, including harassment, libel, fraud, sending of unsolicited bulk email (also known as "spam") or material of objectionable content in violation of applicable law, trafficking in contraband of any kind or any kind of espionage.
+- access the internal computer system (also known as "hacking") or other resource of another entity without express written authorization from the entity responsible for operating that resource; or - commit any unlawful or illegal act, including harassment, libel, fraud, sending of unsolicited bulk email (also known as "spam") or material of objectionable content in violation of applicable law, trafficking in contraband of any kind, or any kind of espionage.

-If you receive authorization to access another entity's internal computer system or other resource, you must make a permanent record of that authorization so that it may be retrieved for future reference, and you may not exceed the scope of that authorization.
+If Company Personnel receive authorization to access another entity's internal computer system or other resource, they must make a permanent record of that authorization so that it may be retrieved for future reference, and Company Personnel may not exceed the scope of that authorization.
 Unsolicited bulk email is regulated by law in a number of jurisdictions.
-If you intend to send unsolicited bulk email to persons outside of the Company, either while acting on the Company's behalf or using its computing or communications equipment or facilities, you should contact your supervisor or the Chief Accounting Officer for prior approval.
+If Company Personnel intend to send unsolicited bulk email to persons outside of the Company, either while acting on the Company's behalf or using its computing or communications equipment or facilities, they must contact their supervisor or the General Counsel for prior approval.

-All data residing on or transmitted through the Company's computing and communications facilities, including email and word processing documents, is the property of the Company and subject to inspection, retention, and review by the Company, with or without an employee's or third party's knowledge, consent, or approval, in accordance with applicable law.
-Any misuse or suspected misuse of the Company's assets must be immediately reported to your supervisor or the Chief Accounting Officer.
+All data residing on or transmitted through the Company's computing and communications facilities, including email and word processing documents, is the property of the Company and subject to inspection, retention, and review by the Company, with or without Company Personnel's or third party's knowledge, consent, or approval, in accordance with applicable law.
+Any misuse or suspected misuse of the Company's assets must be immediately reported to the General Counsel.